Pacioretty, Fleury lead Golden Knights past Flyers 5-4

-LAS VEGAS (AP) — Max Pacioretty scored two goals and the Vegas Golden Knights defeated the Philadelphia Flyers 5-4 on Thursday night.
+“There was a few times where I caught myself skating backwards and I caught myself I think out of position.
+We’re all hockey players and I think when you’re out there and you’re having fun, your instincts just kick in and I think that’s what happened a lot tonight.”

+The Golden Knights improved to 14-6-3 since Nov.
+17 and lead the NHL with 31 points in that span.
+Vegas maintained the top spot in the Pacific Division with 52 points, two more than Arizona

-Shea Theodore, Jon Merrill and Cody Glass also scored for the Golden Knights.
+Shea Theodore and Cody Glass also scored for the Golden Knights.
 Marc-Andre Fleury made 34 saves, including a penalty shot, and improved to 30-19-2 against the Flyers, a team he faced often with Pittsburgh.

+“As a goalie, it’s not an ideal situation getting all the goals scored on both sides, but you try to forget about (them) quickly, put it behind, and try to stop the next one and try to keep our team in the game,” Fleury said.
+“It’s such a good feeling at the end when you win those tough battles.”

 Fleury has won his last three starts after struggling through a 5-5-2 stretch that included a 3.26 goals-against average and .895 save percentage.

+Pacioretty, meanwhile, continued to make his case for an All-Star appearance.
+He’s on the ballot as one of the Pacific Division’s Last Men In.

+“I felt maybe some time in my career it probably should’ve been there, but if it happens or not, either way I can’t control what happens,” Pacioretty said.
+“I’m just worrying about the team and contributing, and I feel happy about my play this season.”

-Pacioretty, who leads Vegas with 43 points (18 goals, 25 assists), has at least one point in 11 of the last 12 games (eight goals, nine assists).
+Which has been exceptional, as he leads Vegas with 43 points (18 goals, 25 assists) and has at least one point in 11 of the last 12 games (eight goals, nine assists).

-The Golden Knights improved to 14-6-3 since Nov.
-17 and lead the NHL with 31 points in that span.
+At the other end of the ice, Vegas’ penalty kill has also been stellar at 9 for 10 over the last three games.

+The unit stymied a late Flyers power play that began 5-on-4 with 2:46 left and turned into a 6-on-3 edge on the ice with 1:29 remaining when defenseman Deryk Engelland was called for cross-checking and Philadelphia goalie Carter Hart was pulled.

 Sean Couturier scored twice for the Flyers, who played their fourth game on a six-game road trip — with the first five against Pacific Division teams.
 Claude Giroux and Travis Konecny each had a goal for Philadelphia.